Nuitka/Nuitka-website/posts/nuitka-release-0611.rst

    are in the standard library, typically ``.pth`` files will use e.g.
    ``os`` but that's not needed to be preserved.

--  Use ``incbin`` for including binary data through inline assemly of the C compiler.
+-  Use ``incbin`` for including binary data through inline assembly of the C compiler.
 This covers many more platforms than our previous linker option hacks, and the fallback to generated C code.
 In fact everything but Windows uses this now.